QARANC.co.uk Find Extra Work

 Qaranc.co.uk would like to thank Alan Vickers for this information.

-Towards the end of the First World War many of the hospital ships were painted grey so that enemy ships, planes and U-boats could not tell them apart from merchant ships in an attempt to stop them being targeted.
+Towards the end of the First World War many of them were painted grey so that enemy ships, planes and U-boats could not tell them apart from merchant ships in an attempt to stop them being targeted.

-Usually hospital ships are stripped of any weaponry and war supplies other than medical treatment supplies though the Royal Fleet Auxiliary ship RFA Argus, an aviation training ship, did have armaments and when acting as a medical facility it was designated as a primary casualty receiving ship.
+Usually they are stripped of any weaponry and war supplies other than medical treatment supplies though the Royal Fleet Auxiliary ship RFA Argus, an aviation training ship, did have armaments and when acting as a medical facility it was designated as a primary casualty receiving ship.

 Second World War Hospital Ships

 During the Second World War hospital ships continued to serve the British Army in evacuating the wounded and injured back to Britain.
-The number of hospital ships were supplemented by Hospital Carriers which had a shallow draught and could go close inshore to facilitate swifter evacuation of casualties.
+Their number were supplemented by Hospital Carriers which had a shallow draught and could go close inshore to facilitate swifter evacuation of casualties.
 They were assisted by water ambulances with flat bottoms that could go ashore and carry stretchers.
 Once again members of the QAIMNS nursed aboard these floating hospitals and again faced the dangers of war.
 For example whilst the hospital ship Maid of Kent and the HS Brighton were being loaded with patients they were bombed by enemy Stuker planes.
+Millions Like Us: Women's Lives in War and Peace 1939-1949 has extracts from the war diary of a member of the QAIMNS who witnessed the sinking and the drowning of the 28 crew and medical staff at Dieppe Harbour.

 SS Ceramic